Skip to main content

 Durell Godfrey

-The 22,000-square-foot emergency facility, which also features an imaging and diagnostic center, provides health care services that may save lives, as it will sharply reduce the time needed to transport East Hampton Town residents or visitors experiencing a health emergency to a state-of-the-art medical facility.
-Previously, the nearest emergency room to East Hampton Town was at Stony Brook Southampton Hospital; the time required for emergency medical service providers to navigate the South Fork's summer traffic to the hospital meant a race against time when the stakes could not be higher.
+The 22,000-square-foot emergency facility, which also features an imaging and diagnostic center, provides health care services that may save lives and has already sharply reduced the time needed to transport East Hampton Town residents or visitors experiencing a health emergency to a state-of-the-art medical facility.
+Previously, the nearest emergency room to East Hampton Town was at Stony Brook Southampton Hospital, and navigating the South Fork’s summer traffic to transport patients to the hospital meant a race against time when the stakes could not be higher.

-The off-campus facility will operate 24 hours a day, seven day a week, 365 days a year, including holidays.
-The facility's imaging center is also open to patients, who can schedule appointments through Stony Brook Southampton Hospital by calling 631-396-6400 Monday through Friday between 7 a.m. and 5 p.m.
+The East Hampton facility operates 24 hours a day, seven days a week, 365 days a year, including holidays.
+The facility’s imaging center is also open to patients, who can schedule appointments through Stony Brook Southampton Hospital by calling 631-396-6400 Monday through Friday between 7 a.m. and 5 p.m.

-“At Stony Brook Medicine, we are committed to expanding access to high-quality health care where it is needed most,” William Wertheim, Stony Brook Medicine's executive vice president, said in a statement.
-“The new Stony Brook East Hampton Emergency Department represents a significant step in ensuring that residents and visitors on the East End have timely access to expert emergency care, reinforcing our mission to deliver world-class health care closer to home.”
+“The new Stony Brook East Hampton Emergency Department represents a significant step in ensuring that residents and visitors on the East End have timely access to expert emergency care, reinforcing our mission to deliver world-class health care closer to home,” William Wertheim, Stony Brook Medicine’s executive vice president, said in the announcement of the facility’s opening.

 In 2019, the East Hampton Town Board unanimously agreed to enter into a 50-year lease agreement, with optional extensions totaling an additional 49 years, with the Southampton Hospital Association for the parcel at 400 Pantigo Place.
 That agreement followed a 2018 public hearing and came at the urging of officials including the mayor of East Hampton Village, the chief of the Montauk Fire Department, and the chairman of the East Hampton Healthcare Foundation,